weaviate/weaviate-io/developers/weaviate/installation/index.md

 ## Installation methods

-For details on how to run Weaviate, see the following:
+To install and configure Weaviate, see the following:

 - **[Weaviate Cloud Services](../../wcs/quickstart.mdx)**: This managed service works well for both development and production environments.
 - **[Docker Compose](./docker-compose.md#starter-docker-compose-file)**: Docker containers are well suited for development and testing.